-What is Google Fi, and is it worth it?
+What is Google Fi Wireless, and is it worth it?

-Google already makes the operating system that powers your smartphone and, for some of us, makes the phone itself.
-And if you sign up for Google Fi, the tech giant can provide the cellular service for that phone, too.
+Google already makes the operating system that powers a lot of smartphones.
+For some of us, it even makes the phone we use.
+And if you sign up for Google Fi Wireless, your phone's coverage can also come courtesy of the tech giant.

 Known as Project Fi when it launched in 2015, Google touted its service as an alternate wireless carrier for select Google devices by using a blend of Wi-Fi and other carrier networks to keep you covered.
-Subscribers were drawn to its pay-only-for-what-you-use approach, too, especially after Google started capping the amount it charges each month.
+Initial subscribers were drawn to its pay-only-for-what-you-use approach, too, though Google has expanded its offerings to include unlimited data options as well.
+Even iPhones work with the service these days (though only select phones are optimized for Google Fi).

 What phones can you use with Google Fi?